AndnixSH/codespace-desktop/README.md

 # Cinnamon Desktop On Github Codespace
 This configuration will install a Cinnamon desktop enviornment and automatically opens a VNC connection.
 To access VNC. open PORTS tab, open forwarded address, click on `vnc.html` and enter your password

 The default VNC password is just `password`.
-You can it using `vncpasswd` in Terminal.
+You can change it using `vncpasswd` in Terminal.
 You don't need to worry about weak password because the vnc ports are not public by default, accessing the ports requires your Github account to be logged.
 This makes it a lot secure

 The default keyboard layout is English (US).
 You can change it in Cinnamon settings